 Annie & Wolf Novit (formerly Chana and Velvel Astonovitski).
-Novit was taken out of Astonovitski in the U.S. songs than Jewish ones, and later (as an academic) probably know more about Christian theology than Jewish theology.
-It was only as an adult that I became seriously interested in my own religion.
+Novit was taken out of Astonovitski in the U.S.

 But whatever I missed by not growing up in a Jewish community, I have gained something that has become an enormous blessing.
 Even as a child, and long before I knew the word, I understood marginality.
-Having one foot in very different worlds gave the ability to look at each with an outsider's eye.
+Having one foot in very different worlds gave the ability to look at each with an outsider's eve.
 This gift has given me a special appreciation for the immigrant generation who made a literal transition from one world to another from the shtetl to the Texas countryside-from forest to plains-from Yiddish to Texas English-from a seamless Jewish community to a totally foreign one.
-We, the descendants of the Galveston Movement are who we are because of them. 📥 Meet Your Board, continued from page 11 Force.
+We, the descendants of the Galveston Movement are who we are because of them.

+Meet Your Board, continued from page 11

+Force.
 He was her life partner for over sixty-five years until his death in 2017.
-After moving to Houston in 1962, she

-worked for many years in fund raising, volunteer activities, and planning special events for non-profit groups, including the Mental Health Association, Jewish Family Service, and the Houston Ballet.
+After moving to Houston in 1962, she worked for many years in fund raising, volunteer activities, and planning special events for non-profit groups, including the Mental Health Association, Jewish Family Service, and the Houston Ballet.
 Then, acting on her love of travel, she became a travel agent for several years before retiring.
 Betty now spends her time enjoying her family-a son in New York City, and a daughter and her husband and two grandchildren living in Houston.
 She also enjoys reading, theater, travel, and various volunteer groups.

 Gary P. Whitfield is from Fort Worth, and is a former coach and teacher.
-He retired from the Air Force Reserve

-where

-he was

-a small

-instructor.
-He

-former

-Data

-Colarms

-is a

-lector (Field) RTI and is a past chairman of the Tarrant County Historical Society.
+He retired from the Air Force Reserve where he was a small arms instructor.
+He is a former Data Collector (Field) RTI and is a past chairman of the Tarrant County Historical Society.

-Π What I Did During the Pandemic, continued from page 6 out of the lungs, allowing the person to breathe.
+out of the lungs, allowing the person to breathe.